hppr-dev/vuex-bind-plugin/README.md

 }
 ```

-The computed function is passed two values: the local module state and the local module getters, in that order.
+The computed function is passed two values: the local module state and the root getters, in that order.
+To access local getters from the rootGetters use the namespaced name, i.e `rootGetters["ns/my_getter"]`.

 In the above example the `nums` parameter would be computed as `'1,2,3,4,5'`.